 To access your medical images in DICOM format, you can request a CD/DVD or a USB stick containing the images from your doctor or the imaging center.
 However, it’s essential to note that you’ll require compatible software capable of reading these DICOM files.

 OsiriX Lite is your ideal solution, designed for Mac computers running macOS.
 The beauty of it is that you won’t require any special hardware; OsiriX Lite seamlessly supports all recent Mac computer models.

-OsiriX Lite enables you to view your medical images at home.
-The installation is quick and easy.
-Once installed, OsiriX Lite will automatically import and display your medical images.
+With OsiriX Lite, you gain the power to conveniently view your medical images from the comfort of your own home.
+The installation process is swift and straightforward.
+Once installed, OsiriX Lite will effortlessly import and display your medical images, making them instantly accessible.

 Furthermore, OsiriX Lite provides you with the capability to save and effortlessly share your medical images.
 This allows for easy presentation to your healthcare providers and ensures you have your images readily available for future reference.